 WHERE WE ARE NOW!

 We recently wrapped up Phase Two of Let’s Go! and our team has compiled the public input received for the network concepts.
-This input was recently shared with the CAT Board of Directors so they could determine the direction for the development of the new bus network.
+This input will be shared with the CAT Board of Directors this fall so they can determine the direction for the development of the new bus network.
 Once a decision is made on how the board would like to proceed, a proposed draft of the network will be presented to the public for additional feedback.

 If you would like to schedule a Transit Talk with your organization, please contact us at email@example.com.

 The Let’s Go!
 Phase 2 survey is now closed.
 The Phase 3 survey is now expected to be made available early next year after the CAT board decides how they would like to proceed.

 Check back for updates or sign up below to receive email updates.